A Bittersweet Life: Plot

 Sun-woo delivers Hee-soo a farewell gift, then attempts to buy a handgun.
 The deal goes bad and he ends up killing the arms dealers.
 This incurs a vendetta with the brother of one of the dealers, who goes to the nightclub where he works.
 Sun-woo lures Baek to an ice rink and kills him, getting injured in the process.

 Undeterred, he arrives at the night club and kills his way in.
 Confronting Kang, Sun-woo vents over how badly he has been treated despite his years of loyalty.
 Receiving no justification, Sun-woo kills Kang.
 Baek's henchmen, who have been trailing Sun-woo, shoot at him and Kang's henchmen.
 Sun-woo emerges as the only survivor of the battle, just as the arms dealer's brother appears.
-Bleeding profusely, Sun-woo recalls watching Hee-soo's music recital.
+Heavily wounded bleeding profusely, Sun-woo recalls watching Hee-soo's music recital.
 That was the only time he was seen smiling.
 The arms dealer's brother then executes him.

+(We also see Hee-soo at home, opening a gift-wrapped package, sent to her, containing a decorative lamp, she wanted to buy earlier in the film, but didn't, because it was too expensive for her.)

 The film ends with a continuation of an earlier scene, where Sun-woo looks out of a window at the city below him.
 After making sure he's alone, he begins to shadowbox his reflection in the glass, looking very happy.